seal-research/OmniCode/README.md

 "model_patch": ...}
 ```

 An example for a java instance in the same codearena format as the python example would be as follows.
-The `carterMultiSWEBench` branch has an example file will the elipses filled in called `mswebench_instances_example.json`.
 While the format is shared with the python instances, most of the fields are unused for the Multi-SWE-Bench instances.
 Additionally, all instances must also exist inside the Multi-SWE-Bench dataset.

 ```Java
 [